 Content really is king.
 Whether you’re trying to improve your organic search ranking, test new lead generation channels, or establish your brand as an industry thought leader, you need to create engaging content.
 But a prerequisite for this is understanding who your audience is and what their pain points are at every stage of their customer journey.
 This lecture will teach you a data-driven approach to the content creation process and will introduce our first guest lecturer Trevor Crump, the Director of Acquisition Marketing for Alliance Health.
 Trevor will reveal his data-driven approach to content creation and how this approach has been a huge success for his organization.
 Listed below are the three core concepts of this lecture and how you can apply them.
+The video below outlines this process from start to finish.

 The Data-Driven Approach To Content Creation